O. John Rogge: Associations

 Rogge was associated with the ACLU and the National Lawyers Guild.

 Politics

 In July 1948, Rogge filed to run for Surrogate of New York County as the candidate of the American Labor Party.
-He supported Henry A. Wallace when he ran for president as the candidate of the Progressive Party in 1948 and was even suggested as a possible running-mate when Sen. Glen Taylor initially hesitated about running with Wallace.
+He supported Henry A. Wallace when he ran for president as the candidate of the Progressive Party in 1948 and was even suggested as a possible running-mate when Senator Glen H. Taylor of Idaho initially hesitated about running with Wallace.
 When the party's members fought over accepting the support of Communists, Rogge took the position that the party needed to draw a clear line that established its independence from Communist influence.

 In 1951, he left the American Labor Party after two years as a member and registered as a Democrat.
 He remained a member of the executive committee of the Progressive Party.

 Congressional hearings

 On August 13, 1948, Rogge appeared before HUAC as counsel for Frank Coe.
 He objected to badgering by HUAC chief investigator Robert Stripling.

 In 1949, in contentious testimony before the Senate Judiciary Committee, Rogge sharply attacked the nomination of Attorney General Clark to a seat on the Supreme Court.
 He condemned him for issuing lists of subversive organizations in an attempt to "out-Dies the Dies Committee", for maintaining "blacklists", approving extensive wire-tapping, and promoting "a loyalty witch hunt" and "a cold war against anyone who engaged in independent thinking."
 He said Clark's appointment represented the "erection of an American type of fascism."